ooni/ooni.org/content/about/data-policy.md

 [data processing pipeline](https://github.com/TheTorProject/ooni-pipeline).
 We try to make sense of the data and to find answers to the following questions:

-* Which types of ooniprobe tests were run?
+* Which types of OONI Probe tests were run?

 * In which countries were those tests run?